 She has immense presence, as you can see from her photo, and such scope for future improvement too.
 She’s very much a filly for both this year AND next.

 Here she is at Robson's (two more videos of her walk are in the gallery.)

 A year ago we purchased the huge, scopey horse Brave Emperor on Robson’s recommendation that he would be an early runner, who could win over 5f & 6f, but who would progress significantly, as the season went on, and as he stepped up in trip; that’s precisely what happened!
-He’s now a 4-time winning (unlucky not to be 5) black type performer and a recent LISTED winner.
-His asset value would be tremendous right now, no doubt, and significantly more than we paid for him initially, rest assured!
+He’s now a Group 3 and Listed winner.
 So, when Robson rings and says he thinks he has a horse very much like Brave Emperor, we have to sit up and take notice.
 After all, in recent seasons alone, the Aguiar Bloodstock team have brought through the likes of The Lir Jet, Go Bears Go, Persian Force, Lady Hollywood, Summer Sands, Oscula, and many many more.

-She’s a very sensibly priced, shot at the big time, with fantastic residual potential, for the paddocks, down the line, we’d like to think.
-She qualifies for The Chesham Stakes at Royal Ascot and also those Sire and Dam Restricted Black Type races that pop up on the calendar, from time to time.
+She’s a very sensibly priced filly, with fantastic residual potential, for the paddocks, down the line, we’d like to think.
+She qualifies for those Sire and Dam Restricted Black Type races that pop up on the calendar, from time to time.